Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

-To train the interface GAN models, we first generated a dataset of LSC-LCO interface structures.
-A brief overview of the methodology is outlined here, further details can be found in the Methods section.
-Li$_3$ScCl$_6$(100)-LiCoO$_{2}$(110) interfaces (see Fig. \ref{fig_structure}b for reference) were generated by randomly generating 3 formula units of LSC atoms in the interface region between the LSC and LCO slabs.
+The Li$_3$ScCl$_6$(100)-LiCoO$_{2}$(110) interface dataset was created by generating random interface structures and relaxing them.
+Each structure was first constructed by randomly generating 3 formula units of LSC atoms in the interface region between the LSC and LCO slabs.
 For each structure, the thickness of the interface region was randomly selected between 4 and 6 Å, and a random lateral displacement was applied to the LSC slab (translation allowed along the full range of both lateral directions).
 The randomly generated structures were relaxed using density functional theory (DFT) calculations.

-To reduce the time required for DFT relaxations, we trained from scratch a machine learning interatomic potential, M3GNet \cite{RN322}, for the LSC-LCO interfaces, and used to it to pre-relax structures prior to DFT relaxation.
+To perform relaxations faster, we trained from scratch a machine learning interatomic potential, M3GNet~\cite{RN322}, for the LSC-LCO interfaces.
 A total of 15,484 training structures consisting of optimized structures and intermediate ionic steps of the DFT relaxations were used to train the M3GNet interatomic potential.
 The M3GNet model achieved low test set mean absolute errors (MAEs) of 2.70 mev/atom, 20.9 meV/Å, and 0.0146 GPa for energy, force, and stress respectively.
-Machine learning interatomic potentials with similar (or higher) MAEs showed good performance in relaxations and molecular dynamics simulations when applied to other Li-ion conductors \cite{RN322,RN351}.
-We then relaxed randomly generated interface structures using the M3GNet interatomic potential, followed by subsequent DFT relaxations.
-The interface energies of the relaxed structures were distributed across a wide range (approximately 1.4 J/m$^2$) as shown in ESI Fig. S1.
-We defined structures with interface energies no higher than 0.4 J/m$^2$ relative to the lowest energy structure to be low-interface-energy structures.
-For reference, the observation frequency of a grain boundary in aluminum metal decreases by 95\% when the grain boundary energy increases by around 0.35 J/m$^2$ \cite{RN327}.
-The intended task of the GANs was to generate these low-interface-energy structures.
-We assembled 1,500 low-interface-energy structures that were all relaxed by M3GNet + DFT, for use as the GAN training dataset.
+Machine learning interatomic potentials with similar (or higher) MAEs showed good performance in relaxations and molecular dynamics simulations when applied to other Li-ion conductors~\cite{RN322,RN351}.
+We then relaxed randomly generated interface structures using the M3GNet interatomic potential.
+The M3GNet-relaxed structures were found to be near DFT convergence (refer to Table \ref{table_m3gnet_error} in the Methods section).
+The interface energies of the relaxed structures were distributed across a wide range (approximately 1.4 J/m$^2$) as shown in ESI Fig. S4.
+We define structures with interface energies no higher than 0.4 J/m$^2$ relative to the lowest energy structure to be low-interface-energy structures.
+For reference, the observation frequency of a grain boundary in aluminum metal decreases by 95 \% when the grain boundary energy increases by around 0.35 J/m$^2$~\cite{RN327}.
+We assembled 1,500 low-interface-energy structures (all relaxed by M3GNet only) as the disordered interface dataset.